 - It's later confirmed in Dissidia 012 that perfect Manikins are in fact capable of doing all the things mentioned above, and are real people.
 Chaos started out as a small child that needed to eat and sleep in order to grow, he even commented on a dream he had once.

 - In Parasite Eve 2, Aya Brea finds out that an evil cult has made a clone of her in order to take advantage of her powers.
 After rescuing the girl, she adopts her as a daughter/sister.

 - This is a major plot point in the Metal Gear series, especially in Metal Gear Solid 4.
-At the very end Big Boss himself tells Snake that he respects him as a soldier, and it's sure that Snake would've make very different decisions if placed in the same situations as him.
-This neatly summarizes the whole Aesop of the series: Your genes don't determine who you are.
-Your actions do.
+At the very end Big Boss himself tells Snake that he respects him as a soldier, and is sure that Snake would've made very different decisions if placed in the same situations as him.
+This neatly summarizes the whole aesop of the series: your genes don't determine who you are – your actions do.

 - In Tales of the Abyss, this trope is a major part of the character arc of Luke once he realizes and accepts he's a replica of Asch.
 Eventually, this leads up to the climax where it's implied Luke either gave his own life to resurrect Asch, Asch did vice versa, or in some other way the two fused.
 The Stinger is tight-lipped as to which one can be seen at the end.